BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 end
 ```

-The `PlayerMove` schema has one record, `delta`, assigned the constrained type of Int32 to allow for negative and positive values.
+The `PlayerMove` schema has one field, `delta`, with type `Int32`.
+The `Int32` type is constrained to three possible values: -1, 0, and 1.

 ```inkling
 schema SimConfig